tlsnotary/tlsn-extension/README.md

 ```

 Now, the content of `build` folder will be the extension ready to be submitted to the Chrome Web Store.
 Just take a look at the [official guide](https://developer.chrome.com/webstore/publish) to more infos about publishing.

+## Update default providers & PCRS values

+Update the default-config.json file on AWS S3 bucket eternis-extension-providers.
+The link to files is located in constants.ts file.

+## Access extension build artifacts

+- Go to github actions
+- Find the "Build" workflow
+- Go to artifacts

 ## Resources: